Marlone93/Easy-Web-Chat/README.md

 3.1 Download the Files from the Github Page

-3.2 Paste the Files or Extract the .zip to:
+3.2 Paste the Files to:
     C:\xampp\htdocs
     or
     the htdocs folder on Apache